yottabit42/routeros/README.md

 # RouterOS Configurations

-## BackupAndUpdate.rsc
-### Check for updates, backup and export configuration, perform update, daily.

-After running this script, adjust parameters such as email sending by editing the script in `/system scripts`.
-You can also change the schedule in `/system scheduler`.

 ## audience_rb1_tweaks.rsc
 ### Tweaks to Audience base configuration running as router + AP.
 * Sets router password